m-miler/gender_age_detection/README.md

 # Further possible developments

-Due to the limitations of preparation time and the computational limitations of the computer (long learning time), I was not able to obtain ideal values for the models, (especially for the age model).
+Due to time constraints in preparing the project and calculation limitations of the computer (long learning time), I was not able to obtain ideal values for the models (especially for the age model).
 The following steps can be taken to improve the quality of the models:

 1. Find more examples
 2. Use data augmentation